AETHONLABS/aethon-labs/WHITEPAPER.md

 ### Utility
 - Pay for AI compute time
 - Buy/sell agent templates
+- Build your own agent with some simple prompt
 - Stake to earn rewards
 - Vote in DAO proposals